 What is Wellbutrin and it’s benefits, especially in the treatment of bipolar disorder?

-Wellbutrin, on the other hand, does NOT cause these side effects!
+Wellbutrin does NOT cause these side effects.
 Medical News Today states:

 “Wellbutrin is chosen in preference to other antidepressants because its use is less likely to cause weight gain or sexual dysfunction.”